Vahana: Garuda

-Mushika
+Mushaka

 While the god Ganesha was still a child, a giant mouse began to terrorize all his friends.
 Ganesha trapped him with his lasso and made him his mount.
 Mushika was originally a gandharva, or celestial musician.
 After absent mindedly walking over the feet of a rishi (sage) named Vamadeva, Mushika was cursed and transformed into a mouse.
 However, after the rishi recovered his temper, he promised Mushika that one day, the gods themselves would bow down before him.
 The prophecy was fulfilled when the mouse became the vahana of Ganesha.

 Nandi

 Before becoming the vehicle of Shiva, Nandi was a deity called Nandikeshvara, lord of joy and master of music and dance.
 Then, without warning, his name and his functions were transferred to the aspect of Shiva known as the deity Nataraja.
 From half-man, half-bull, he became simply a bull.
 Since that time, he has watched over each of Shiva's temples, always looking towards him.